 Midcentury Modern is here to stay.
 An expert in all things Midcentury Modern, Karen Nepacena, founder of San Francisco-based interior design firm Destination Eichler, designs spaces with functional foundations that frame eye-catching standouts.

 Inspired by the materials and motifs that defined the period, Karen chose Midcentury Modern mainstays like turquoise and pops of orange to bring her Fireclay collection to life.

 Loving Karen's expert take on Midcentury design?
-Shop her top tile picks here (you can also head to her Eichler-inspired Pinterest Board for more inspiration).
-Each of Karen's sample packs comes with a 2 x 4 color chip in Calcite, Turquoise, Frond, Desert Bloom, Caspian Sea, Glacier Bay, Azul and Ember.
+Sample her top tile picks here (you can also head to her Eichler-inspired Pinterest Board for more inspiration), including Calcite, Turquoise, Frond, Desert Bloom, Caspian Sea, Glacier Bay, Azul and Ember.